Looking for a pumpkin spice cookie that won’t affect your waistline? Well, these keto pumpkin cream cheese cookies are exactly what you need.

-Bursting with the flavor of pumpkin and fall flavors these keto pumpkin cookies are sure to become a seasonal favorite.
+Bursting with the flavor of pumpkin and fall flavors, these keto cream cheese pumpkin cookies are sure to become a seasonal favorite.

-In order to give you the best low carb pumpkin cookies, I began by referring to my other keto cookies that use cream cheese to give them a soft-baked structure.
-Like my keto lemon cookies, keto carrot cake cookies, keto cranberry orange cookies for inspiration.
+In order to give you the best low-carb pumpkin cookies, I began by referring to my other keto cookies that use cream cheese to give them a soft-baked structure.

-Knowing the base of those cream cheese cookies well, I rolled up my sleeves said a prayer and proceeded to experiment in my kitchen.
+I knew the base of those cream cheese cookies well, I rolled up my sleeves said a prayer, and proceeded to experiment in my kitchen.

-Well, I am thrilled to report that the natural sweetness of the pumpkin and the warm spices worked perfectly with cream cheese base of these keto pumpkin cookies.
+Well, I am thrilled to report that the natural sweetness of the pumpkin and the warm spices worked perfectly with the cream cheese base of these keto pumpkin cookies recipe.

-If that’s not enough these keto pumpkin cookies also feature an orange-flavored icing that takes them to the next level of yumminess.
+If that’s not enough, these are soft pumpkin cookies that also feature an orange-flavored icing that takes them to the next level of yumminess.

-I start collecting pumpkin puree cans mid-august and like a child with a new toy on a shelf, I anxiously await until I can start popping those cans and begin creating keto pumpkin recipes for you all.
+Then like a child with a new toy on a shelf, I can’t wait for pumpkin season to arrive so I can start popping those cans and begin creating more keto pumpkin recipes for you all.

 Keto Pumpkin Cream Cheese Cookies